SvenGroot/WslManagementPS/docs/Import-WslDistribution.md

 ```

 ### -RawDestination

-Indicates that the destination path should be used as is, without appending the distribution name
+Specifies that the **Destination** path should be used as is, without appending the distribution
-to it.
-By default, the distribution name is appended to the path.
+name to it.

-If RawDestination is specified, you cannot import multiple distributions with one command.
+If **RawDestination** is specified, you cannot import multiple distributions with one command.

 ```yaml
 Type: SwitchParameter